BCV-Uniandes/adaptiveguidance-wp/README.md

-# BoDiffusion
+# Adaptive Guidance

-This is the repository that contains source code for the BoDiffusion website.
+This is the repository that contains source code for the Adaptive Guidance website.

-If you find BoDiffusion useful for your work please cite:
+If you find Adaptive Guidance useful for your work please cite:
 ```
-@article{castillo2023bodiffusion,
+@article{castillo2023ag,
-  author    = {Castillo, Angela and Escobar, Maria and Jeanneret, Guillaume and Pumarola, Albert and Arbeláez, Pablo and Thabet, Ali and Sanakoyeu, Artsiom},
+  author    = {Castillo, Angela and Kohler, Jonas and Perez, Juan C. and Pumarola, Albert and Ghanem, Bernard and Arbeláez, Pablo and Thabet, Ali},
-  title     = {BoDiffusion: Diffusing Sparse Observations for Full-Body Human Motion Synthesis},
+  title     = {Adaptive Guidance: Training-free Acceleration of Conditional Diffusion Models},
-  journal   = {ICCVW},
+  journal   = {ArXiv},
   year      = {2023},
 }
 ```